SWORDOps/.github/profile/README.md

 **Independent private intelligence firm specializing in Web3 and cyber threats.**

 > Adversaries don’t play fair.
-Neither do we — the law’s on our side.
+Neither do we — the law’s on our side and blue always wins.

 ---